 Manufacturing operations, freight monitoring, smart grid, smart home, telematics (insurance), remote health monitoring and digital signage and other IoT use cases in retail are among the IoT use cases where spending remains high or increases in the next years.

 An overview of IoT spending forecasts per industry, use case and region as announced in the press release of IDC’s Worldwide Semiannual Internet of Things Spending Guide, announced on January 4th, 2017, and compared with other IoT industry forecast we’ve reported on previously.
+Update: IDC released a second, updated version of its Spending Guide in June 2017.
+We covered the updated IoT investment data, with forecasts until 2021, here.

 The Industrial Internet of Things remains the main investment area – smart home applications boost the Consumer Internet of Things segment